 So whilst this is technically our biggest struggle at the moment, it is a chosen struggle and one we enjoy doing!

 The biggest struggle so far is actually a self-imposed one.

 My favorite feature so far is still the core of the product.

 Reviewing the drip marketing campaign that it has created for me and being able to visualize how it will be spread out over the next 12 months is fun, invigorating and drives me to write more content.

 What’s on the roadmap for Missinglettr?

 In the very short term, we’ll be adding weekly snapshot emails reporting on the number of clicks you have received from the tweets and social content we’ve sent out for you.

 We’ll also be extending to other social networks and opening up the platform so that paid users can choose their personal drip marketing schedules (such as a 3-year one, or a short, but a more intense 14-day blast).

 We have quite ambitious plans in the long run though… watch this space!

-I hope you’ve enjoyed learning a little more about Missinglettr from Ben.
+I hope you’ve enjoyed learning a little more about the product in this Missinglettr review.